Where the rosacea community meets to support each other

 The Rosacea Support Group

 Have you just been diagnosed with rosacea ?
-Head over to our Just Diagnosed With Rosacea Forum for some great information and support.
+Head over to our Just Diagnosed With Rosacea section for some great information and support.

-The list and forum members talk about their rosacea skin care products, rosacea symptoms, what medicine and health professionals have to say about rosacea, treating rosacea, ocular rosacea, facial redness, rhinophyma and rosacea red noses, rosacea flushing, rosacea related pain, steroid induced rosacea as well as lots more.
+The email group and community members talk about their rosacea skin care products, rosacea symptoms, rosacea treatments, what medicine and health professionals have to say about rosacea, problems when treating rosacea, ocular rosacea, facial redness, rhinophyma and rosacea red noses, rosacea flushing, rosacea related pain, steroid induced rosacea as well as lots more.
 Also expect discussions about what traditional and alternative medicine has to say about rosacea.
+You probably won’t find many discussions about a rosacea cure as they are generally full of false hopes and can be unhelpful.

-The forum functions like an online rosacea self help group.
+The community functions like an online rosacea self help group.

 It can be quite scary when you are first faced with a rosacea diagnosis.
 We are here to help !